faceless-ui/modal/src/ModalProvider/README.md

   Type: Boolean\
   Optional\
   Default: `true`\
-  Notes: Generates a tiny CSS stylesheet to render at the root of the provider.
-Used for positioning and transition timing, not visual styling.
+  Notes: Generates a tiny CSS stylesheet (~600B) to render at the root of the provider.
+Used for positioning and transition timing, _not_ visual styling.
 Relevant to the vast majority of use cases.

 - #### `minifyCSS`
   Type: Boolean\